-Marina Del Sur is a remote village on the southern coast of Guatemala, about 100 kilometers from Gautamala City.
+Marina Del Sur is a remote village on the southern coast of Guatemala, about 100 kilometers from Guatemala City.
 For a week in early July, Dr. Shirzad was part of a team of dentists from around North America that treated hundreds of local residents, many of whom had never had access to a dentist.
-In an open air church converted into a temporary twelve chair clinic, the team focused on performing surgical procedures to relieve patients with chronic pain and oral infection.
+In an open-air church converted into a temporary twelve chair clinic, the team focused on performing surgical procedures to relieve patients with chronic pain and oral infection.
 The team was required to overcome numerous challenges, including extreme heat, a lack of running water, and long lines of patients.
 Despite these challenges, Dr. Shirzad reports that the project was a success and the experience was deeply satisfying.

 Open-air church converted to a dental clinic

 We converted an open-air church into a dental clinic in the small town of Marina Del Sur, Guatemala.
 We treated approximately 800 people during our week of clinical work, helping eliminate oral infection and removing problematic wisdom teeth.

 Many people here live with oral pain and discomfort, as their means to pay for dental treatment is almost non-existent.

 Our waiting room